 Sierra Leone Country Report

 The withdrawal of the Guinean army from the disputed village of Yenga in August 2012 removed the primary trigger for interstate war.
-Political violence was limited during the March to April 2018 general election and ex-combatants were not mobilised.
+Although low-level political violence is common, unrest was limited around the March 2018 general election and ex-combatants were not mobilised.
 Renewed civil war is also unlikely because of the military's improved capabilities and professionalism since the civil war that ended in 2001.
 Government forces are, therefore, able to deal effectively with any potential non-state armed group.
 This was demonstrated by the end of the UN peacebuilding mission in 2014, which successfully disarmed and reintegrated anti-government forces.

 Vaccinations required to enter the country